CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 ## Conclusion

-Capacitor is an excellent option for building native applications based on an existing web project, offering a simple way to share code and maintain a consistent UI.
+React Native is an excellent option for building native applications based on an existing web project, offering a simple way to share code and maintain a consistent UI.

 And with the addition of [CodePushGo](https://capgo.app/), it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.